How Does the Chronic Pain Affect the Immune System?

 Impact of Chronic Pain & Stress on the Immune System

 Both chronic pain and stress can have a huge impact on your immune system.
 According to research conducted at McGill University in laboratory mice, chronic pain reprograms the working system of the gene present in the immune system.
 We told you earlier that pain can make changes in T cells.
 This is still not clear how much the change affects the T cell’s ability to combat infection.
-But there seems to be a strong connection between chronic pain and DNA changes.
+However, there seems to be a strong connection between chronic pain and DNA changes.

 Pain can cause stress to you, and when this is chronic, it can cause long-term stress in the body.
 The neurologic, immune system, and endocrine changes to respond to stress.
 These changes are helpful in removing dangers.
 When the body starts to respond, the cortisol level goes up.
 The regular rise in cortisol levels declines the immune system’s ability.
 Older people are prone to have lower immunity levels in lymphocyte cells, delayed wound healing, and are susceptible to viral infections.